-Upon termination of the arbitration proceedings, the court of arbitration must decide in the form of an arbitral award on the parties' obligation to reimburse costs, unless the parties have agreed otherwise (\S 626(1) ZPO).
-In this, it must - at its discretion - take into account the circumstances of the individual case; in particular, the outcome of the proceedings.
+If the arbitration proceedings are concluded, the court of arbitration must decide in the form of an arbitral award on the parties' obligation to reimburse costs, provided that the parties have not agreed otherwise (§ 626(1) ZPO).
+In this, it must - at its discretion - take into account the circumstances of the individual case, in particular, the outcome of the proceedings.
 However, the court of arbitration may only decide on the costs between the parties; not on the reimbursement of the costs of the arbitrators themselves.

-Challenge of the arbitration award
+Challenge of the arbitral award